letiendat198/photosync_electron/README.md

         - ON/OFF toggle to turn of sync
     - Save and reload watch list on startup
     - Detect when setup is needed
+    - Added tooltip to show overflown text

 </details>

 - Handle possible errors when doing OAuth and API
 - Handle possible errors with upload status
+- Use ffmpeg to support video formats that Google doesn't support

 ## Known Issues
 <details>